An older home is a wonderful thing.

 These rely on gravity and low-pressure steam so not only are they expensive to run, their parts will be way past their life expectancy.

 5. Many 50+ year-old homes still have 60-amp service.

 6. The plumbing is the last focus area.

 • Cast iron drainpipes crack, leak, and clog

 • Galvanized water lines corrode

 That’s why the plumbing system is my #1 concern in older homes.

 I also find copper pipes connected straight to galvanized pipes.
 This is bad because it causes corrosion and breakdown.

-So there you have it.
-Insider tips to beat the biggest problems in older homes so you can really enjoy the charm.
+There you have it.
+Insider tips to beat the biggest problems in older homes so you know what to expect before you move in.